dne33/ObsidianVault/Rule-Based thinking (Deontology).md

 - Shortcomings
 	- Its not always possible to be "fair" to all involved

+### Professional Codes of Ethics
+- Rule: Follow your professional code of ethics
+###### All engineering professional bodies in Aotearoa NZ and internationally  have codes of ethics that all members must follow:
+- Engineering NZ Code of Ethical Conduct
+- IEEE (Institute of Electrical and Electronics Engineers) Code of Ethics
+- ACM/IEEE Software Engineering Code of Ethics
+- IET (Institution of Engineering and Technology) Rules of Conduct (UK)
+- EngAust Code of Ethics and Guidelines on Professional Conduct (AUS)
+- RAE Statement of Ethical Principles (UK Royal Academy of Engineering)
+- ASCE Code of Ethics (American Society of Civil Engineers)
+- AIChE Code of Ethics (American Institute of Chemical Engineers)
+- ASME Code of Ethics (American Society of Mechanical Engineers)

+- Rule: Follow the law
+- Rule: Obey “universal” laws
 - Rule: Treat others as you would wish to be treated (the  Golden Rule)
-- Rule: Follow your professional code of ethics
 - Rule: Obey company/organisational policies